The existence of a transverse universal knot: Introduction

 We will give a constructive proof of this theorem.
 To get the universal link $K$, one needs to follow our construction replacing $L$ with the transverse universal link provided by Casals and Etnyre.
 The algorithm is long, and it will create a knot with a lot of crossings.
 If we want to obtain a knot with fewer crossings, a possible way is to simplify the algorithm presented here for the specific case of the link $L$ given in \cite{TUL}.

 The paper is organized as follows.
+In Section \ref{sec:contact-and-openbooks}, we review some known facts about contact structures and open books.
+At the end of this section, we prove that the following theorem implies Theorem \ref{thm:main-theorem}.

+\begin{repthm}{thm:main-theorem-translation-to-openbooks} Let $L$ be a braid link in $S^3$.
+Then there is braid knot $K$ in $S^3$ and a covering $\varphi:S^3 \to S^3$ map branched along $K$ such that $\varphi$ maps disk pages into disk pages (of the corresponding standard open books of $S^3$ ) such that a positive stabilization of $L$ is a conjugate of some sublink of $\varphi^{-1}(K)$. \end{repthm}

+We can think of this theorem as a translation of Theorem \ref{thm:main-theorem} from contact structures, and transverse knots into open-books, and braids.
+So, after Section \ref{sec:contact-and-openbooks} we expend most of our time proving Theorem \ref{thm:main-theorem-translation-to-openbooks}.

-In section \ref{sec:contact-and-openbooks}, we review some known facts about contact structures and open books.
-In section \ref{sec:description-with-graphs}, we set up some notation to describe branch coverings using graphs.
-These objects will be the main tool to construct the branch covering mentioned in Theorem \ref{thm:main-theorem}.
-Finally, in section \ref{sec:constructing-branch-coverings}, we build our main branch covering and show that it has all the properties we need to prove Theorem \ref{thm:main-theorem}.
+First, in Section \ref{sec:description-with-graphs} we set up some notation to describe branch coverings between surfaces using graphs.
+These coverings will be the main tool to construct open-book branch coverings $\varphi: S^3 \to S^3$.
+We also describe how it is possible to modify these coverings through half-twists (see Subsection \ref{sec:half-twist-lifting}).
+By the end of this section, we construct a special branch covering $\varphi_m: S^3 \to S^3$ for every $ m\geq 8$ that admits a bunch of such special modifications.

+In Section \ref{sec:constructing-branch-coverings} we prove Theorem \ref{thm:main-theorem-translation-to-openbooks}.
+In the first subsection (\ref{sec:arcs-gammai-definition}), we describe another set of moves specially crafted to modify the branch covering map $\varphi_m$ in a finer way.
+The definition is again through a set of half-twist.
+In Subsection \ref{sec:constructing-any-braid} we show that these moves are enough to construct any given closed braid $L$ as a $2m$-strand sub-braid of $\varphi_m^{-1}(K)$ for some $m$.

+Finally, in Subsection \ref{sec:proof-of-main-theorem-translation-to-openbooks} we write the detailed proof of Theorem \ref{thm:main-theorem-translation-to-openbooks} in a constructive way.
+We split the proof into five steps.
+The first four steps create a closed braid link $K$, and the given link $L$ as a sub-braid of $\varphi_m^{-1}(K)$.
+The link $L$ is carefully setup inside of $\varphi_m^{-1}(K)$ for the fifth step to work.
+The final fifth step is just a simple cubic power of a half-twist that reduces the number of components of $K$ by one, and changes $L \subset \varphi_m^{-1}(K)$ only by a set of positive stabilizations.
+This final step is what finally proves Theorem \ref{thm:main-theorem-translation-to-openbooks}.

 \textbf{Acknowledgment}.
 Part of this work was carried out while the author was visiting the Mathematics Department at the University of Iowa and he wishes to thank them for their hospitality.
 Especially to Maggy Tomova for insightful conversations and guidance.
 He also likes to thank Roman Aranda, Thomas Kindred, Puttipong Pongtanapaisan, and Daniel Rodman for helpful discussions at the Topology Secret Seminar organized by Maggy.
 The author is greatly indebted to Puttinpong for letting him know about this problem.